-Verizon Wireless CEO Lowell McAdam becomes Verizon president and COOAlex Wagner - Senior News Editor
+Verizon Wireless CEO Lowell McAdam becomes Verizon president and COOAlex Wagner - Editorial Director of News and Content

 There has been quite a bit of executive shuffling over at Nokia recently, and now Verizon is joining in on the fun with their own execs.
 Today Verizon Wireless announced that CEO Lowell McAdam will become the new president and COO of Verizon Communications beginning on October 1st.
 In a press release, Verizon explained that the move is important for whenever current Verizon CEO Ivan Seidenberg decides to retire from the company.
 Replacing McAdam as Verizon Wireless CEO will be Daniel Mead, who is currently the EVP and COO of Verizon Wireless.
 You can check out the full press release from Verizon down below.

 Many are expecting a few Verizon execs to retire in the near future, so this game of executive musical chairs isn't terribly surprising.
 The most notable upcoming retirement is current Verizon CEO Ivan Seidenberg, who just so happens to be giving the keynote speech at CES 2011 in January.
 No one knows for sure what Mr. Seidenberg will be discussing, but if I were him, I'd want to go out with a bang.
 Verizon iPhone, anyone?

 Verizon Clarifies Succession Plans; Names Lowell McAdam as COO